-Members of a uniformed military service of the United States who, within twelve (12) months of separation from such service, enroll in an academic program and demonstrate an intent to become domiciled in Georgia.
-This waiver may also be granted to their spouses and dependent children.
-This waiver may be granted for not more than one (1) year (BOR Minutes, June 2004, amended October 2008).
+- Members of a uniformed military service of the United States who, within thirty-six (36) months of separation from such service, enroll in an academic program and demonstrate intent to become domiciled in Georgia.
+This waiver may also be granted to their spouses and dependent children. - Any separated service member or any student utilizing transferred VA educational benefits, and physically residing in the state, who enrolls within one hundred-twenty (120) months of separation is also eligible